 In this case, "display" is the standard term, but "monitor" is used in some older user-generated content.

-This example shows terms which are used interchangeably by authors.
+This example shows terms that are used interchangeably by authors.
 For this search engine, there is no need to distinguish among them, and considerable value in increasing recall to find all items discussing this topic, however other content stores may use them differently.
-Note that "logging" and "signing" having very specific meanings in many contexts, so they may not be candidates for synonyms.
+Note that "logging" and "signing" have specific meanings in many contexts, so they might not be candidates for synonyms.

 Example of synonym expansion: